Korean Progressive Network Center: Best internet infrastructure, concern over rights

-The Korean Confederation of Trade Unions has been one of the biggest group they have been hosting to.
-In a country which has one of the best internet infrastructures—technically speaking—in the world, concern over the rights of the citizen in cyberspace are strong, and Jinbonet helps focus on some of these issues.
+The Korean Confederation of Trade Unions has been one of the biggest groups they have been hosting.
+In a country which has one of the best internet infrastructures—technically speaking—in the world, concern over the rights of the citizen in cyberspace is strong, and Jinbonet helps focus on some of these issues.

 After 1997 media conference

 Kim Jeong-woo, a.k.a.
 PatchA is Jinbonet's ICT policy coordinator.
 This network was formed in the aftermath of a 1997 international labour media conference in Seoul, where participants focused on the importance of independent network for progressive communication in South Korea.

 ‘Progressive’

 In 1998, Jinbonet was originally launched.
 ‘Jinbo’ means progressive in the local Korean language.
-It at present has eight full-time activists, apart from other volunteers.
+At present, it has eight full-time activists, apart from other volunteers.

-As of 2006, Jinbonet had reported that it was providing hosting service for 600 civil society organisations, on their LAMP (Linux-Apache-MySQL-PhP) servers.
+As of 2006, Jinbonet had reported that it was providing hosting services for 600 civil society organisations, on their LAMP (Linux-Apache-MySQL-PhP) servers.
 This includes farmers' groups, civil movement, unionists, the women's movement, and human rights campaigners, among others.